nivedanaj/nivedanaj/README.md

-- 👋 Hi, I’m @nivedanaj
+- 👋 Hi, I’m @nivedanaj and @arundhathicv
-- 👀 I’m interested in ... coding
+- 👀 We're interested in ... coding
-- 🌱 I’m currently learning ... github
+- 🌱 We're currently learning ... github
-- 💞️ I’m looking to collaborate on ...git and github
+- 💞️ We're looking to collaborate on ...git and github
 - 📫 How to reach me ...

 <!---